engineyard/ey-docs/pages/using-postgresql-9-with-appcloud.md

 ####To dump and restore the PostgreSQL database

 See the PostgreSQL documentation for full details on dumping and restoring a database.
+** Note:** The following commands assume you are logged into the db_master instance.

 1. Dump the database.
 For example:

-      `pg_dump -o dbname -Fc > dumpfile`
+      `pg_dump -oFc dbname > dumpfile`

     **Note:** -o is needed to dump OIDs (such as foreign keys). -Fc is needed to use PostgreSQL's custom dump format and compression.
-This command assumes you are logged into the db_master instance.

 2. Move the output file to the new server.
 For example:

-      <pre>scp dumpfile newserver:/path/to/file/dumpfile</pre>
+      `scp dumpfile newserver:/path/to/file/dumpfile`

 	In this case, the new server is the database server assigned for your PostgreSQL 9 Alpha AppCloud environment.